ashinkarov/agda-stacklang/gpce21-reply.md

 We thank the reviewers for their honest and insightful comments.
 We wish to start by reiterating two important points.

-First, we admit that the example DSL in the paper is perhaps not yet the most practical to use.
+First, the example DSL in the paper is perhaps not the most practical to use.
 However, our main goal was never to show the usability of this particular embedded language, but rather the feasibility of defining the embedding, its correctness properties, and